-In this article, you will learn everything you need to know about Ennegram Type 4 archetypes.
-From definition of the ennegram, examples and why it is useful.
+In this article, you will learn everything you need to know about Enneagram Type 4 archetypes.
+From definition of the Enneagram, examples and why it is useful.

 What is The Enneagram Type 4?
 (The Individualist)

 The type four personality is known as the Individualist.

 This personality type is defined by the individual’s feeling that they are innately different from other people, which gives them a feeling that they are somehow special.

 Type fours are usually very creative people.
 Externally they present to the outside world in a very distinctive and individualistic manner.

 The type four person yearns to connect with other people but they believe that this distinctive and individual nature may prevent them from doing so as it stops most people from seeing them as they really are.